cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 ---

-# Creating Security Groups & Adding Users
+## 2️⃣Creating Security Groups & Adding Users

 We need to add our users to Security Groups so that configurations to authorization and permissions are scalable and applicable to many users at once.